ericvera/getsetdel/README.md

   // re-initialize the store by calling `createStore` }

-// Here is the `version`, `creation` timestamp, or `tags` have
+// When the `version` prop, `creation` timestamp, or `tags` change,
-// change, `onStoreError` is called.
-In the case of any other
+// `onStoreError` is called.
+In the case of any other exception is thrown, the
-// the exception is re-thrown. await set(storeToken, 'key', { data: 'hello' }).handleResetError(onStoreError)
+// exception is just re-thrown. await set(storeToken, 'key', { data: 'hello' }).handleResetError(onStoreError)
 ```